jdittrich/userNeedResearchBook/text/communicateResults.md

 ### Written Reports

 Written reports are roughly four to a several dozen pages long.
-Nevertheless, only deliver what the audience needs and wants to know – be concise.
+Nevertheless, only deliver what the audience needs and wants to know—be concise.
 It is easy to get sidetracked and to write length and complex sentences.

 Written reports consist mainly of text, but you should use images, quotes and